tigard-tools/tigard/README.md

 ### UART

+2.54mm pitch.
+1x9 pin header.

 This pinout prioritizes putting the FT2232H pins in sequential order - similar to many x232H breakout boards

-The coloring of the wiring harness is intended to match most common usb-serial cables
+The coloring of VTGT, GND, TX, and RX is intended to match most common usb-serial cables.
+The remaining wires are included, but not installed on the header, so users can optionally install them.

 | Pin Number | UART Signal | Color | FT2232H Pin |
 | ---------- | ----------- | ----- | ----------- |